-These case studies should be a product of the workstream activities (collection of data, interviews, hearings, etc.) and explore original context, action/ policy implemented, achievements, conditions for success, etc. These case studies should be produced by November 2014 at the latest.
-It is foreseen that videos will be produced on a selection of cases across the 5 workstreams.
+-2 detailed city case studies per workstream by December 2014: These city case studies shall be products of the workstream activities (collection of data, interviews, hearings, etc.) and explore original context, action/ policy implemented, achievements, conditions for success, etc.

-The workstream final report will consolidate all findings, evidence base, policy recommendations, good practices, etc. that will have been developed as a result of the capitalisation workstream.
-A common outline for all 5 workstream final reports will be designed and agreed with workstream coordinators during the inception phase.
+-A final report per workstream by January 2015: The workstream final report will consolidate all findings, evidence base, policy recommendations, good practices, etc. that will have been developed as a result of each workstream.
 Final reports should be published in a single collection at the same time (see the publication Capitalisation workstreams 2013 - Cities of tomorrow: Action today, available in paper and e-book version - http://urbact.eu/e-books/urbact2-capitalisation-key-messages/appli.html).
-The publication gathering all 5 final reports shall be launched in a dedicated event normally in March 2015.